VolvoGroup/dymoval/README.md

 	- Residuals auto-correlation
 	- Input-Residuals cross-correlation
 - Coverage region
+- Works for both SISO and MIMO models
 - Modeling tool independency
-- Works for both SISO and MIMO models
 - Easily integrates with CI/CD pipelines.

 ## Installation

-The tool still needs some adjustments before it can be release in typical distribution channels.
-Hence, at the moment it is only available on GitHub.
+The tool is still under development and therefore there are no release available yet.
+However, if you want to give it a shot, you can just clone this repo and run

+	cd /path/to/where/you/cloned/this/repo
+	pip install -e .

 ## Getting started

-The best way to learn *dymoval* is to run the tutorial scripts but perhaps you may want to have a look at the [documentation](https://volvogroup.github.io/dymoval/).
+If you are already familiar with what model validation is, then the best way to learn dymoval is to run the tutorial scripts that you can open with

+	import dymoval as dmv

+	dmv.(TBD)

+Otherwise, you can get an inroduction by taking a look at the [documentation](https://volvogroup.github.io/dymoval/).

 ## License
 Dymoval is licensed under [BSD 3](https://github.com/VolvoGroup/dymoval/blob/main/LICENSE) license.